byu-dafny/libraries/README.md

 # Dafny Libraries With Automatically Generated Tests

 This fork of Dafny Standard Library showcases the newest automatic test generation for Dafny.
-To skim through the generated tests without reproducing, look in the `generatedTests` directory (note that some files don't have tests - this is normal since there are several absract modules and ghost methods.
+To skim through the generated tests without reproducing, look in the `tests` directory (note that some files don't have tests - this is normal since there are several absract modules and ghost methods.
 In addition, test generation does not support certain features, e.g. infinite maps).

 To reproduce and run the tests, run `make` (if you are on Ubuntu rather than Mac please change the verison of z3 speciifed in the Makefile accordingly)